sap-tutorials/Tutorials/tutorials/private-link-aws/private-link-aws.md

 <!-- description --> Connect SAP Private Link Service to AWS Private Link Service with Cloud Foundry CLI and bind the service instance to your app or create a service key.

 ## Prerequisites
- - You have a global account and subaccount on SAP Business Technology Platform with SAP Private Link Service entitlement: [Set Up SAP Private Link Service on Amazon Web Services (Beta)](private-link-service-onboarding-aws)
+ - You have a global account and subaccount on SAP Business Technology Platform with SAP Private Link Service entitlement: [Set Up SAP Private Link Service on Amazon Web Services](private-link-service-onboarding-aws)
  - You have created an AWS Endpoint Service in the Amazon VPC Console.
 [Create a service powered by AWS Private Link](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html)
  - When creating the Endpoint Service, make sure you allowlist the SAP BTP CF AWS Account IDs as described in [Only allow requests from SAP BTP CF's AWS account](https://help.sap.com/docs/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/e0455888a6e44eb2bda8b8edb13dc55a.html?locale=en-US&version=CLOUD)
  - You have installed Cloud Foundry CLI.
 See [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli)